nulpunt/nulpunt/notes/server-api.md

 A page devoted to managing the list of tags to assign to documents.

 GET retrieve the list of tags,
+It returns a list of JSON-encoded

+    [{ID: 123abc, Tag: 'example'}, ..]

+With status code 200.

-POST adds a tags.
+POST adds a tags
+It takes a JSON encoded object in the request-body:

+    { Tag: 'example' }

+On succes, it returns a 200-status code and the new list in the same way as the GET request.
+Clients can use this to update their view.

+On error, it returns a 400/405/500 status code with a plain text string in the page body.

 ## admin/tags/delete
 POST deletes a tag from the list.
 It cannot be selected anymore for new taggings.

+It takes the same parameter as POST admin/tags call.
+It returns the same types of results.

 NOTE: Documents tagged with it stay as they are.
+IE, Tags are used by value in the document classificiation, not by reference.